 This is the first time I’ve had soft shell crab and I was pleasantly surprised.
-I had thought the shell would be more noticeable but the crab was amazingly soft and the tempura was delicious - not at all oily.
+I thought the shell would be more noticeable, but the crab was amazingly soft and the tempura was delicious – not at all oily.

 The chicken was nice and crisp on the outside and tender on the inside – it didn’t taste or feel like it had been deep fried.

 Slow cooked pork belly in light soy jus[singlepic id=330 w=500 h= float=]

 This dish was out of this world…just wish there was more of it.
 The pork was so tender and succulent!
 Wasn’t a fan of the egg though.